2016 United States presidential election in North Carolina: Polling

 Up until the summer of 2016, both Democrat Hillary Clinton and Republican Donald Trump were each winning polls, with Trump leading slightly.
 From late June 2016 to mid September 2016, Clinton gained momentum and had won most polls conducted in the summer.
 From mid September 2016 to late October, Clinton's momentum increased as she won every poll but one.
 The latest polls showed a near tie, with both almost evenly matched.
 The average of the final 3 polls showed Clinton ahead 46% to 45%.
-Interestingly, while she had a head-to-head lead in the last polls against Trump, polls with Gary Johnson showed the race a lot closer.
+While she had a head-to-head lead in the last polls against Trump, polls with Gary Johnson showed the race a lot closer.
 The last New York Times poll conducted showed Trump and Clinton tied with 44% for each.

 Candidates

 In addition to Clinton, Johnson and Trump, Green Party nominee Jill Stein was granted write-in status by the North Carolina State Board of Elections, the only write-in candidate to qualify.